gleiss/saturation-visualization/README.md

   ```
   python3 app.py
   ```
-* Open a browser and go to `127.0.0.1:5000`.
+* Open a browser and go to `127.0.0.1:5000`. (as default, the output-file example.proof will be visualized)
-* Open the output-file using the top left button.
+* Open the output-file you generated with Vampire using the top left button.